Hitakumori/Mod-Cycler-v6.1/README.md

 🖥️ Widescreen GUI: Optimized layout with multi-column support for users with massive mod collections.

-🎲 Internal Randomizer: Uses a "Pre-Shuffled" logic engine.
+🎲 Internal Randomizer: Uses a "pre-shuffled" logic engine.
 No more math_rand.ini dependencies.

 ⌨️ Global Hotkeys: Cycle through your outfits instantly while in-game.